Former top health regulator to head U.S. health insurer lobby group

-NEW YORK, July 15 (Reuters) - Marilyn Tavenner, former top U.S. health insurer regulator, will be the next leader of the insurance industry lobbying group America’s Health Insurance Plans, the group said on Wednesday.
+NEW YORK (Reuters) - Marilyn Tavenner, former top U.S. health insurer regulator, will be the next leader of the insurance industry lobbying group America’s Health Insurance Plans, the group said on Wednesday.

 Tavenner was Administrator of the Centers for Medicare and Medicaid Services, a division of the U.S. Department of Health and Human Services, and left the agency in February.
 Before that she was the Virginia secretary of health and human services.